UPCOMING EVENTS

 The authors have lived these principles and traveled this journey, away from their tribal traumas, through embracing the principles of justice.
 They insist that commitment to the Other means grappling with seemingly incompatible narratives until shared values are decided and acted upon.
 This book is a call to justice that challenges the status quo of Zionism while at the same time dealing directly with the complex histories that have created the situation today.
 The book is both realistic and hopeful—a guide for anyone who is open to new possibilities within the Israel-Palestine discourse in the West.

-Thursday, October 6th | 4:30 PM EDT
+Tuesday, October 10, 2023 | 1 PM EDT